Mouflon23/NerdMiner_v2/README.md

 **Raspberry pi implementing Stratum protocol** to mine on solo pool.
 Pool can be changed but originally works with [public-pool.io](https://web.public-pool.io) (where Nerdminers are supported).

-This project was initialy developed using Raspberry Pi.
+This project was initialy developed using Raspberry Pi Pico W.
-The microMiner comes with several screens to monitor it's working procedure and also to show you network mining stats.

-This miner is multicore and multithreads, both cores are used to mine and several threads are used to implementing stratum work and wifi stuff.
-Every time an stratum job notification is received miner update its current work to not create stale shares.

 **IMPORTANT** Miner is not seen by all standard pools due to its low share difficulty.
 You can check miner work remotely using specific pools specified down or seeing logs via UART.